After dominating the eCommerce payment space, PayPal has set its sights on in-person payments with a mobile card reader called PayPal Here.

 This complex pricing makes it difficult to compare PayPal to its competitors but I’ll try anyhow.

 PayPal Here compared to other readers

 Now you know how much PayPal charges, we can compare its pricing to its competitors.
 The PayPal Here is really competing against two different types of debit/credit card payment processing device.
-First, you’ve got other mobile card readers like iZettle, SumUp and Square.
+First, you’ve got other mobile card readers like the iZettle card reader, as well as offerings from SumUp and Square.
 Second, you’ve got traditional rented credit card machines.

 Let’s start by comparing PayPal Here to its direct competitors in the card reader niche.